salesforce/rules_spring/springboot/README.md

 -  boot_app_class:  the classname (java package+type) of the @SpringBootApplication class in your app
 -  java_library: the library containing your service code

+There are many more attributes described below and in the [generated Stardoc](springboot_doc.md).

 ## Build and Run

 After installing the rule into your workspace, you are ready to build.